ghc-proposals/ghc-proposals/proposals/0000-new-collaborative-commentary.rst

 (1) compiling a list of pages to be migrated from the wiki to the repository; and (1) finding a group of volounteers to move these over.

-The repository will be periodically built using sphinx (as deployed for cabal and GHC) [(2) and markdown], and produce an easy-to-read experience on the web.
+The repository will be periodically built using sphinx (as deployed for cabal and GHC), and produce an easy-to-read experience on the web.

 I suggest that everyone who has a pull request merged into the repository is given commit rights.
 The entry barrier to actually add new documentary or comments to